wjdenny/wjdenny.github.io/content/@2021sheridan_language.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "The Curb Cut Effect: How Universal Design Makes Things Better for Everyone"
-- "The Curb Cut Effect: How Universal Design Makes Things Better for Everyone"
+draft: false
 ---
 # The Curb Cut Effect: How Universal Design Makes Things Better for Everyone
 [[Emma Sheridan]] wrote this article for [[UX Collective]].